16 mm film: Modern usage

-The only supplier of 16 mm color reversal/negative film in 2022 is Kodak.
+The only suppliers of 16 mm color reversal/negative film in 2022 are Kodak and Orwo.
 Agfa and Fuji closed their film manufacturing facilities in the 2010s.
-B&W films are still produced by Foma and ORWO/Filmotec, with ORWO/Filmotec having announced it would also produce color negative film "soon".
+B&W films are still produced by Kodak, Foma and ORWO/Filmotec, with ORWO/Filmotec having begun sales of a new color negative film in May of 2022.

 16 mm film is used in television, such as for the Hallmark Hall of Fame anthology (it has since been produced in 16:9 high definition) and Friday Night Lights and The O.C. as well as The Walking Dead in the US.
 In the UK, the format is exceedingly popular for television series such as Doc Martin, dramas and commercials.

 The British Broadcasting Corporation (BBC) played a large part in the development of the format.
 It worked extensively with Kodak during the 1950s and 1960s to bring 16 mm to a professional level, since the BBC needed cheaper, more portable production solutions while maintaining a higher quality than was offered at the time, when the format was mostly for home display of theatrical shorts, newsreels, and cartoons, documentary capture and display for various purposes (including education), and limited "high end" amateur use.